goldshtn/spark-workshop/python/lab0-python.md

     run()
 ```

-> Which editor should you use in the VirtualBox appliance?
-If you want to get into the spirit of the course, you could use `vim`, but if you're looking for something more user-friendly, use `gedit`.
-There's also an installation of PyCharm Community Edition, which is a full-blown Python IDE by JetBrains.
+> Which editor should you use in the appliance?
+If you want to get into the spirit of the course, you could use `vim`, but if you're looking for something more user-friendly, use `nano` or the built-in web-based editor.

 To make sure everything's fine so far, run your Python program from a terminal window: